TWSSYesterday/blacklist/README.md

-Watchlist
+Blacklist
 =========

-The data behind the Watchlist website, inspired by samczsun's "[Plugin Blacklist]" website.
+The data behind the Blacklist website, inspired by samczsun's "[Plugin Blacklist]" website.
 This project is community driven, therefore some information may not be 100% correct but we will at least attempt to verify it before merging submissions.

 Check out our [Chrome extension][cr-ext], it's still in the early stages but we're working on it!